Three years of gesture with Silent Sign (recording made 2003).

 4) Allow students to practise spoken English for a greater proportion of class time and so develop speaking skills faster.

-5) Oblige students to make multiple decisions during intensive input about spoken English vocabulary and structures at the sentence level (Silent Sign).
+5) Require students to make multiple decisions during intensive input about spoken English vocabulary and structures at the sentence level.

 6) Accelerate input of new and recycled language orally during English classes through speed of delivery and instant recognition of the hand gestures, their meanings and sounds.

 As we can see, all the above points are concerned with facilitating comprehension of spoken English in the classroom.
-In elementary courses of English where a gesture code is not used, the written word is necessary for comprehension.
-Words provided in the written form help students "visualize" the foreign language.
-Without writing words on the board, spoken English for beginners is very difficult to understand and follow.
-Without the "writing tool" students cannot assimilate the sounds or separate one word from another.
+In elementary courses of English where a gesture code is not used, most teachers may feel the written word is necessary.
+Words provided in the written form help students visualize their phonemic value.
+Without writing words on the board, spoken English for beginners can be very difficult to understand and follow.
+The "writing tool" allows learners to assimilate the sounds and separate one word from another.

-In one way, GestureWay is similar to this "writing tool".
-Both tools allow students to visualize words.
-The huge difference being that gestures remove the phonetic clues that writing provides and ensure students produce the sounds from their own inter-language knowledge.
-Furthermore, when students "read" the gestures, they must also interpret them; conjugate verbs and construct parts of speech.
-Raw gestures are like "Red-Indian speak" - just head-words that the students are called upon to render into correct English.
-Writing, in comparison, is a passive phonetic transcription of spoken language that makes few calls on a student's inter-language.
-Interestingly, a learner of English can read aloud a written sentence in the target language and not understand a word.
+In one way, gesture is similar to the writing tool in that both tools allow students to visualize words.
+The important difference being that gestures remove the phonemic clues that writing provides and ensure students produce the sounds from their own interlanguage knowledge.
+Gestures convey meanings not phonetics.
+Furthermore, when students "read" the gestures, they must also interpret them; conjugate verbs and construct parts of speech - taking an active cognitive part in production.
+Writing, in comparison, is a passive phonetic transcription of spoken language that makes few calls on a learner's interlanguage.
+Interestingly, a learner of English can read aloud a written sentence in the target language and not understand a single word.
+The essence of gesture and the Silent Sign technique then is that learners are engaging in producing utterances from input which in itself is meaning albeit in iconic form.
+The inclusion of text as input for practising the target language may obfuscate the task of acquisition by including elements often indecipherable for learners.
+By removing text from the essential input, learners can focus on a direct fusion of meaning into utterance, which should enable them to concentrate fully on holistic spoken language skills development.

-If a gesture code compensates for the absence of comprehension in the spoken foreign language, it follows that once a point is reached where students are able to understand sufficient spoken language unaided, gestures are no longer needed.
-A time comes when the teacher can explain new vocabulary and structures in the target language and students understand and are able to give feedback, ask questions and dialogue with the teacher and peers using purely their listening skills.
-In my experience, this happens around the B1 to B2 level; though I refer to a B1 where students can manage this corpus fully in fluent (if not always accurate) utterances.
+If a gesture code compensates for the difficulties during comprehension of the spoken foreign language, it follows that once a point is reached where students are able to understand sufficient spoken language unaided, gestures are no longer needed.
+A time comes when the teacher can explain new vocabulary and structures in the target language and students understand and are able to give feedback, ask questions and dialogue with the teacher and peers relying on their listening skills.

 The longest GestureWay courses I have given have been of three years.
-Students who started at seven years of age and finished at nine or ten had a lower fluency ability than those who started at eight or nine and finished at eleven or twelve.
+Students who started at seven years of age and finished at nine or ten had a lower fluency ability than those who started at eight or nine and finished at eleven or twelve - the latter group reaching a B1 to B2 level.
 This is probably due to more mature cognitive skills and metalinguistic awareness among the older students.
-The GestureWay approach as I have explained it here should start from seven years old onwards.
+The Silent Sign gesture approach as I have explained it here could ideally start from seven years old onwards.
 Younger learners could well flounder trying to interpret raw gestures of this type.